postsharp/Metalama.Documentation/content/quickstart/using-aspects.md

 |--------|-------------
 |<xref:install-vsx> | Shows steps to install Metalama Visual Studio plugin.
 |<xref:sample-aspects> | Lists sample aspects that will be used for demonstrations across this guide.
-|<xref:adding-aspects-custom-attribute> | Shows steps to use an aspect on a target by adding attribute manually.
+|<xref:quickstart-adding-aspects> | Shows steps to use an aspect on a target by adding attribute manually and the screwdriver menu.
-|<xref:adding-aspects-context-menu>| Shows how the Context Menu of Visual Studio offers help to add contextual aspects.
-Thanks to Metalama Visual Studio Extension.
 |<xref:understanding-your-code-with-aspects>| Shows how results from Metalama Visual Studio extension is shown on CodeLense in different contexts.
 |<xref:debugging-aspect-oriented-code> | Aspects transform code.
 This article shows how you can debug this transformed code as you would do otherwise in Visual Studio.
 |<xref:adding-aspects-in-bulk>| Adding aspects by hand or by context menu always is not possible or viable.
 Sometimes we need a programmatic way to add aspects to different targets.
 This article shows how you can use `Fabrics` to add aspects to different targets programmatically.